Disadvantages of AI in Business: Risks You Should Know

 - Human oversight and responsible practices are crucial to mitigate AI risks and ensure ethical use.

-Data Privacy and Security Concerns
+What Are the Data Privacy and Security Concerns with AI?

 Handling Sensitive Customer Data

-Potential for Data Breaches & Misuse
+Potential for Data Breaches and Misuse

 Businesses must invest in serious security protocols and ongoing maintenance to reduce these threats and protect their valuable insights from AI.

-Ethical Considerations in Data Collection & Usage
+Ethical Considerations in Data Collection and Usage

 Beyond security risks, there are ethical issues with how data is collected and used for AI development.
 Concerns over data privacy, consent, and possible bias in datasets could damage public trust in adopting AI.